-Planning has begun to transform this 128-year-old building into 121 mixed-income modern apartments.
-Construction will begin summer 2021.
+Construction has begun to transform this 128-year-old building into 122 mixed-income modern apartments.

 The exterior of the building will largely remain the same with some minor improvements being made.
 However, the interior will see a significant amount of work—preserving and recreating design elements of the original school made for apartment living.

 Constructed in 1892, Duluth Central High School was home to students until 1971 when the new Central High School was built.
 Since then the building has been used by the school district, Education Equity, Indian Education, Unity High School and the St. Louis County Soil & Water District.

 In October 2020, the Duluth School Board approved a purchase agreement with Saturday Properties.
 The information provided on this site is for public awareness of the project’s inital planning phase.
 If there are any questions, read our FAQ below or feel free to contact us at email@example.com.

 To learn more about the property management and development company visit SaturdayProperties.com

 Once you click the button below, you’ll need to fill in your name and email address before clicking “Join Now” to be let into the meeting.
 You do not need an event password.

 Please note that you cannot join the meeting until it starts at the designated time.